Torehirth/development-platforms-ca/src/routes/readme.md

 ## What goes here?

-Each file groups routes by topic:
+Each file groups routes by feature or topic:

-- `auth.routes.ts` — login, register.
+- `auth.routes.ts` — login and registration
-- `users.routes.ts` — get user profile, etc.
+- `users.routes.ts` — user-related endpoints
-- `articles.routes.ts` — fetch or create articles.
+- `articles.routes.ts` — fetching and creating articles

 ## How does it work?

-Each route file:
+Each route file typically:

-1. Imports `express.Router()`.
+1. Imports `express.Router()`
-2. Defines paths (like `/login`).
+2. Defines URL paths (like `/login`)
-3. Calls controller functions.
+3. Connects those paths to handlers or controllers
-4. Optional: applies middleware.
+4. Optionally applies middleware (for example, authentication)

 ## Notes for beginners

-Routes should not contain logic.
+Routes should stay simple.
-They should only "connect" URLs to controllers.
+They should not contain business logic.

 Think of routes as a map:

-- "When someone visits `/login`, run this function."
+- “When someone visits `/login`, run this function.”